 The most important part here is that instead of having to wait till the end of the month/quarter, with the goal attainment probabilities, teams have enough time to pull the relevant levers to accelerate execution and MQL generation that would help them get closer to the goals, if not beat them.

+4) Cohort comparison of MQLs and SQLs in terms of campaign engagement and lead score: we all know that MQL to SQL conversion will never be 100% as there is some leakage; also stated in the law of thermodynamics (for all of us science nerds!)
 From what we have been seeing, the distribution of campaign engagement (or the campaign engagement mix) and the threshold score of MQLs are many times different as compared to that of the corresponding SQLs.
 MQLs come from all kinds of campaigns and channels but only a part of them get qualified.

 Understanding the campaign engagement mix of the qualified MQLs and their score (MQLs can keep engaging and getting higher engagement scores) provides valuable insights for the marketing teams